CHEAPEST ROUTE FROM Minneapolis TO Orlando

-The cheapest time of day to fly to Orlando is in the evening when flights can be purchased for as low as $205.
-Flights to Orlando are more costly in the afternoon, with an average ticket price of $241.
-Departure times in the afternoon fall within the peak daily travel times, which is why tickets can be more expensive.
+The cheapest time of day to fly to Orlando is in the evening when flights can be purchased for as low as $217.
+In contrast, the most expensive time of day to depart to Orlando is in the afternoon when prices are around $250.

 During the warmer months, hikers around the Orlando area find that parks like Tinker Field are the best for taking long walks with their families and/or pets.
 Those looking for this type of experience are likely best suited to fly to Orlando in January, February, or November.

 Those flying to Orlando could potentially find better pricing at Orlando Sanford Intl Airport (18 mi from Orlando city center) depending on the month and departure airport.